flowing-wind/AutoLab/README.md

     ```

 4.  **Operating the GUI**:
+    - **Default Mode**: The application starts in "Auto Mode" by default.
-    - **Mode Selection**: Use the "Switch to Auto" button to toggle between manual and automatic modes.
+    - **Mode Selection**: Use the "Switch to Manual" button to toggle to manual mode.
     - **Manual Control**: In manual mode, once the system is stable, the "Request Next Setpoint" button will become active.
 Click it to proceed.
+    - **Plot Control**: Manually zoom or pan the plot to inspect data.
+Click the "Reset View" button to return to the default auto-scaling view.
+    - **Exporting Data**: Click the "Export Data" button at any time to save the complete history of the current run to a CSV file.
     - **Pausing**: The "Pause" button will halt the simulation/control loop.
-    - **Reset**: The "Reset Simulation" button restarts the process with the current schedule from `config.csv`.
+    - **Reset**: The "Reset Simulation" button restarts the process (in Auto Mode) with the current schedule from `config.csv`.

 5.  **Run Tests (Optional)**: To run the unit tests, use the following command from the project root:
     ```bash